powerpool-finance/powerpool-events/README.md

 ## PowerPool Events
-Repository contains decks and other material from events
+Repository contains decks and other material from events.